CDC Appears To Have Fixed Issue Delaying Coronavirus Testing In U.S.

 But the Association of Public Health Laboratories says the CDC has resolved the testing problem, which will allow much wider and quicker testing around the country.

-The association, which represents public health labs around the U.S. that test for infectious diseases, says dozens of labs will hopefully be able to begin testing within the next week, and more will follow.
+The association, which represents public health labs around the U.S. that test for infectious diseases, says dozens of labs will hopefully be able to begin testing within the next week and that more will follow.

 This is a breaking news story.
 Check back for updates.